Ilhasoft/weni-webchannel/README.md

         "customField2": 'other custom data,
       }
     }
-emit('bot_uttered', message, room=socket_id)
+emit(session_id, message)
 ```
 ###### sending a message to be displayed as a tooltip

 You first need to set a tooltipPayload in the props of the component, then, for the answer to that payload, you should define a response with a

 object and a property `tooltip = true`.
 This message will then be displayed as a tooltip before the widget is opened.
-This works with Botfront, but not yet with vanilla Rasa.
+This is not supported by Push yet.

 The prop `tooltipDelay` lets you set a delay before calling the payload.
 It default to 500ms.